proxeygod/arduinocalculator/README.md

 D7                  31

-9. Connect A with the 220 Ω resistor to the plus  (red) power rail
+10. Connect A with the 220 Ω resistor to the plus  (red) power rail.

-10. Lastely connect K to minus  (blue) power rail.
+11. Connect K to minus  (blue) power rail.

-11.Downldoe ardunio IDE From https://www.arduino.cc/en/software
+12. Download ardunio IDE from https://www.arduino.cc/en/software

-12.Open the arudnio IDE and then click controle + o. or open a file using the file bar.
+13. Open the arudnio IDE and then click controle + o. or open a file using the file bar.

-13.Downldoe the file on the github page called ardunio_clalcultor.ino
+14. Download the file on the github page called ardunio_clalcultor.ino

-14.Open it on arudnio IDE
+15. Open it on arudnio IDE.

-15.Plug in the usb to the devide you are using and plug the other end into the arundio.
+16. Plug in the USB to the device you are using and plug the other end into the arundio.

-16.The last step is to click the checkmark in the left corner that will verfy and download the code after it is all downloded and everything is woring the LCD should say "Calc Ready"
+17. Click the checkmark in the left corner that will verfy and download the code after it is all downloded and everything is woring the LCD should say "Calc Ready".

-17.A bonus step si to downlode the pdf beucase that is the key for the calculator.You can use it to knwo wat buttons do what.
+Bonus: Download the pdf because that is the key for the calculator.
+You can use it to know which buttons do what.

-By and thank you
+Bye and thank you